-In fall 2014, the Graduate School will launch the Professional Development Institute (PDI)— a five-Saturday program designed for graduate students who want to enhance their marketability, sharpen their soft skills and experience great networking and learning opportunities.
+The Hood College Graduate School, located in Frederick, Maryland, offers a Professional Development Institute (PDI) is a five-Saturday program designed for graduate students who want to enhance their marketability, sharpen their soft skills and experience great networking and learning opportunities.
 Students will learn from industry and community leaders who bring their expertise to the seminar series.

 - Mapping a career plan